Key precept: Paradoxically, death is humanity’s greatest strength against immortals.

 Jesus is not just informing us that his followers need to die a physical death like he did in order to resurrect with a new body, because some believers will not experience death at the moment of regeneration.

 “Now this I say, brethren, that flesh and blood cannot inherit the kingdom of God; neither doth corruption inherit incorruption.
-Behold, I shew you a mystery; We shall not all sleep, but we shall all be changed” (I Cor 15:51-52)
+Behold, I shew you a mystery; We shall not all sleep, but we shall all be changed.”
+(I Corinthians 15:51-52)

-He is telling us that we need to die to our soul’s self will during this life.
+He is telling us that we need to die to our body’s drives and our soul’s self will during this life.

 “The Son of man must suffer many things, and be rejected of the elders and chief priests and scribes, and be slain, and be raised the third day.
 And he said to them all, If any man will come after me, let him deny himself, and take up his cross daily, and follow me.
 For whosoever will save his life shall lose it: but whosoever will lose his life for my sake, the same shall save it.”
 (Lu 9:22-24)